gaoxit/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks changes.
 nothing.
-Create a branch is easy.
+Create a branch is quick AND simple.